skang06/snapchat_political_ads_2020/README.md

 ![alt text](https://github.com/skang06/snapchat_political_ads_2020/blob/master/days_used.png)

-The simple linear regression line with the number of days used as the independent variable only accounts for approximately 3% (R squared value of .03) of the data, so a multiple linear regression was endeavored.
+The simple linear regression line only accounts for approximately 3% (R squared value of .03) of the data, so a multiple linear regression was endeavored.

 2. __Can you predict the number of impressions for an advertisement based on whether it starts on the weekend, amount spent on the ad, and days it was used?__